Decreasing risk for developing diabetic foot ulceration with personalised feedback on daily physical activity

 Diabetic foot ulcers are one of the most feared complications of diabetes.
 These ulcers usually develop in people with diabetic neuropathy with loss of protective sensation in combination with biomechanical abnormalities.
 Abnormal loading of tissue of the foot is the result of factors such as foot deformities, poorly fitting shoes and lack of sensory feedback.
 When during a period of walking subsequently tissue damage occurs, the patient will continue to walk due to lack of pain, resulting in ulceration.
 Therefore, prevention is very important.
 In particular in people with an history of ulceration, the risk of recurrence is high.

 Why prevention fails in these people is still largely unclear.
 Special footwear to reduce the abnormal loading is frequently prescribed, but unfortunately patients do not always wear these.
 In addition, the duration of loading, i.e. number of steps taken, probably also plays an essential role.
 However, quantitative data on physical activity are mostly lacking, and therefore it is not possible to provide people at risk of ulceration concrete advice on safe activity-rich days in order to guide personalised prevention.
-Within this context, smart (wearable) technology, and the application of artificial intelligence (AI) solutions are essential tools to help in measuring, qualifying and modifying behaviour in ulcer prevention, allowing for gender, age, and cultural differences in physical activity to also be considered.
-In this DIALECT project, we aim to assess, validate, and implement machine learning techniques to better understand how the quantity and quality of daily physical activity could inform personalized strategies for foot ulcer prevention in people with type 2 diabetes.
+Within this context, smart (wearable) technology, and the application of artificial intelligence (AI) solutions are essential tools to better understand how various factors—including daily physical activity, adherence behaviors, and plantar pressure—can inform personalized strategies for preventing foot ulcers in people with type 2 diabetes.

 Approach